-Traditional vasectomy –Using a scalpel, the surgeon makes one or two small incisions (cuts) in the skin of the scrotum (the sac that contains the testicles) near the base of the penis (one incision to reach the vas deferens from each testicle).
-Once the vas deferens are exposed, they are cut to prevent the ability of sperm to travel.
+- Traditional vasectomy – Using a scalpel, the surgeon makes one or two small incisions (cuts) in the skin of the scrotum (the sac that contains the testicles) near the base of the penis (one incision to reach the vas defer="defer"ens from each testicle).
+Once the vas defer="defer"ens are exposed, they are cut to prevent the ability of sperm to travel.
 Options include cutting the tubes and tying the ends, burning the tubes with a hot tool (electrocautery), or blocking them with surgical clips.
 The two small incisions in the scrotum are then closed with two or three small stitches.

-No-scalpel vasectomy – In this less-invasive approach, the surgeon makes one or two punctures to access the vas deferens.
-The puncture is widened slightly, and then the surgeon cuts or blocks each vas deferens.
+- No-scalpel vasectomy – In this less-invasive approach, only tiny incisions are necessary.
+The surgeon makes one or two punctures to access the vas defer="defer"ens.
+The puncture is widened slightly, then the surgeon cuts or blocks each vas defer="defer"ens.
 The puncture site can be covered with a tiny dressing.
 No stitches are needed.

 After your vasectomy, you may feel some mild discomfort in the area.
 This usually can be relieved with an athletic support, an ice pack and nonprescription pain medication.
 There may be some black and blue bruising in the scrotal skin and groin.
 Many men choose to avoid strenuous activity for two to three days to lessen their discomfort.
 Your doctor also may advise you to abstain from sex for several days.